codewithawr/sharing_server/README.md

 # Share files text to Phone
-are you literally using whatsapp or typing things from pc to mobile
+are you literally using whatsapp or typing things from pc to other divice on locelnetwork

 from this project you can make a simpel server from you pc and conect it with your mobile browser  share files of text